ProjectsGm2/Gm2-Category-Sort/README.md

    After each filter update, the page automatically scrolls back to the selected categories list so it's easy to refine choices.

+## Styling

+The widget's **Expand/Collapse** panel exposes design controls for the toggle button.
+You can customize the background, border, border radius and box shadow of the `.gm2-expand-button` element, along with responsive padding and margin.
+These settings override the defaults found in `assets/css/style.css`.

 ## Sorting

 The widget honors the WooCommerce sorting dropdown.
 Values like `price`,